 Each year, thousands of older Americans fall at home.
 Many of them are seriously injured, or worse.
 Falls are the leading cause of injury death among those 65 and older.
 Falls are often due to hazards that are easy to overlook but easy to fix.
 Many falls can be prevented by making simple environmental, personal and lifestyle changes.

-This checklist from the caregivers Phoenix families trust at Nightingale Homecare will help you find and fix hazards in your home.
+This checklist from the Phoenix home health care agencies families trust at Nightingale Homecare will help you find and fix hazards in your home.
 The checklist details hazards found in each room of your home and identifies what you can do to correct the hazards.
 Your home health care team can also assess your specific risk of falling and suggest ways to prevent falls.

 When you walk through a room, are floor surfaces uneven?